+44 (0)20 7919 7294

 Cognitive Neuroscience, Spatial perception and spatial attention, Multisensory processing, Motor preparation

-Methods and Techniques in Cognitive Neuroscience (MSc Cognitive and Clinical Neuroscience, MSc Music, Mind and Brain)
+Methods and Techniques in Cognitve Neuroscience (MSc Cognitive and Clinical Neuroscience and MSc Music Mind and Brain)

 My research interests include the cognitive and neural aspects of perception, attention and action.
 I use a combination of behavioural and neural imaging methods (EEG, ERP, TMS) to investigate the following questions (all these are suitable as PhD projects):

 (1) Control processes in spatial attention and response preparation

 Imaging studies have identified a network of frontoparietal brain areas in spatial attention, but also in movement control.
 Furthermore, electrophysiological markers of attentional control suggest shifts of spatial attention in vision, audition and touch are based on externally-defined coordinates, likely to be supplied by the visual system.
 Using ERPs we try to disentangle the relative contributions of brain areas involved in the control of attention and action, and investigate further the role of vision.